How to Control Windows Copilot Startup Settings

 Richard

-This is the easiest way to change your preferences.
+This is a common way to change your preferences.

 1. Open the Windows Settings app.
 You can do this via the Start menu or by pressing the Windows key + I to launch the Settings app.